skarlekar/smart-quora/README.md

 ![Domain Model](images/sq-process-flow.png)

 ### SmartQuora Participants
 There are three types of Participants in SmartQuora BNA.
 They are: Inquirers, Responders and Administrators.
-Inquirers and Responders are collectively called as QuoraUsers in the
+Inquirers and Responders are represented as QuoraUsers in the application because their function can interchange - an inquirer can respond to questions from other inquirers or a respondent f

 ## Setup Instructions